 Fixed annuities are only at risk of loss if an early surrender carries charges and penalties, or if the insurance company becomes insolvent.
-Even in the case of insolvency, an industry organization protects account holders that insures up to $250,000 of present value.
+Even in the case of insolvency, there is an industry organization designed to provide protection to account holders that insures up to $250,000 of present value.

 Ultimately, suitability is the most important consideration in any investment.
 If capital growth is a priority, fixed annuities are not going to be the most efficient solution.
 If limiting volatility is the priority, variable annuities are unlikely to be the most appropriate product, either.

 Retirees who have accumulated sufficient assets to generate ample cash flow from interest and dividends are often able to self-insure against longevity risk.
-People must consider all of the above features concerning their own needs and goals when assessing the merits of annuity products in their financial plans.
+When assessing the merits of annuity products and how they might fit into your financial plans, you’ll want to consider all of the above features with respect to your own needs and goals.

 This article has been updated with additional reporting since its original publication.